 During the pandemic, Reading Fringe Digital re-commissioned the play as an audio drama.
 It was directed by Fiona Leonard, with Kelly as Natalie, Lucy Newman-Williams as Romaine Brooks, and Augustina Seymour as Dolly Wilde.

 'Part audiobook, part drama and part inspirational guide, Burke’s script is beautifully quotable and romantic.
 Austen-esque and heightened in delivery, this piece is a delight as a listener.'

 Currently in development...

 A WHALE IS ITS OWN HOUSE is a play about queer diaspora and urban precarity, currently in development.

 APOSTROPHE is a pandemic experiment in glitch feminism and text collage, a mash-up of 'The Yellow Wallpaper' and Ingeborg Bachmann's Malina.
 It questions who is speaking when we speak, and explores the intersection between absence, presence, and subversion.

 ALL THE DEAD STARS was a writing commission from Blue Goat Theatre, made in collaboration with choreographer Aaron Samuel Davies and composer Augustin Gressier.
-It's a piece about the nature of distance, love, space-time... and pigeons.
+It's about the nature of distance, love, space-time... and pigeons.